alexbosworth/memcache-client/README.md

 This library does draw inspiration from both 3rd-Eden, elbart, and ddopson: but it is a ground-up rewrite.

-## Status

-All critical aspects of the protocol are now implemented and tested, however the whole business has yet to pass a serious test of scale, time, with anomalous conditions thrown in to ensure fault tolerance and resiliency to sys- temic aberrations.
-A full test-suite to demonstrate correctness and probe edge cases is also pending.
-Use at your own risk!

 ### Roadmap

     v 0.8.0  : JSON, Binary adapters